 Guide to the Most Common Cognitive Biases and Heuristics

 Our brains have to process an infinite amount of stimuli and make an endless number of decisions.
 So to save time and mental energy, our brains rely on heuristics, or short-cuts.
-Think of heuristics like guidelines, or rules of thumb: they’re usually good enough most of the time, but they can result in errors.
+Think of heuristics like guidelines, or rules of thumb: they’re good enough most of the time, but they can result in errors.

 Cognitive biases are systematic errors in thinking that interfere with how we reason, process information, and perceive reality.
 Basically, biases deviate our thinking away from objective reality and cause us to draw incorrect conclusions.